 U.S. authorities' interest in the hiring practices of banks operating in China first came to light in August when media reports disclosed that the U.S. Securities and Exchange Commission was looking at whether JPMorgan Chase & Co's Hong Kong office hired the children of powerful heads of state-owned companies in China with the express purpose of winning underwriting business and other contracts.

 JPMorgan has said it is cooperating with the probe.

-Apart from the four banks named in this story, Reuters could not determine how many other banks are under scrutiny.
+Apart from JPMorgan and Morgan Stanley, Reuters could not determine which other banks are under scrutiny.

 Another source confirmed Morgan Stanley did receive a letter from the SEC asking for information about its China hiring practices.
 The source said the firm has not been contacted by the Justice Department, which may indicate that the DOJ's criminal probe is at an early stage.

 It is unclear if the Justice Department's interest in Morgan Stanley and other firms will lead to any action against them.